charleslzq/home-ops/workspace/infrastructure/modules/proxmox/README.md

 ## Manually setup consul acl token, and unseal vault

-After `terraform apply`, all nodes should be setup, but vaults ares sealed.
+After `terraform apply`, all nodes should be setup, but vaults are sealed.
 Before proceed to integration part, one should setup agent token for consul servers and vaults, and then initialize and unseal vaults.

 1. Bootstrap consul acl token